dpnbp/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 1. Open the dashboard.

 1. To adjust the size of the panel, click and drag the lower-right corner of the panel.

+## Move a row

+You can rearrange rows within a dashboard.

+1. Collapse a row by clicking the **Row title**.

+1. On the collapsed row, click the drag handle on the right side of the row to drag the row to the new location.

+> **Note:** Moving a row will also move any panels grouped within that row to the new location.